 - Scenario analysis and stress testing regarding the Solvency II capital position is extensively covered by the Own Risk and Solvency Assessment (ORSA) process.
-The scenario analysis within ORSA not only covers potential adverse market developments but also scenarios with increased lapses and other risks materializing. - The general conclusion in the 2019 ORSA report was that the company's solvency position is sufficiently positive to withstand all considered adverse developments.
-However, in terms of market risk in particular, it was concluded that the company remains vulnerable to the interest rate down risk, mainly due to the increased SCR and Risk Margin. - At each reporting date, several sensitivities are calculated, based on approximative methods: - Interest rates +100bps/-50bps: (risk-free) interest rates directly impact both the market value of assets (at least bonds) and the valuation of the technical provisions. - Bond spreads +100bps (specifically Belgian and Italian bonds): spreads directly impact the asset market values, yet only indirectly impact the liabilities side.
+The scenario analysis within ORSA not only covers potential adverse market developments but also scenarios with increased lapses and other risks materializing. - The general conclusion in the 2020 ORSA report was that, considering existing mechanisms in place (VA and symmetric adjustment) and additional mitigation actions taken, company's solvency position is sufficiently positive to withstand all considered adverse developments.
+However, in terms of market risk in particular, it was concluded that the company remains vulnerable to external drivers such as the low interest rates environment and potential spread increases, which although are partially mitigated by a reasonable asset-liability matching and by the application of the VA.
+The outbreak of COVID-19 had a limited effect on the financial bearing capacity of ERGO Insurance NV/SA.

-- Equity -10%/+10%: while the company has very limited direct equity exposure, the equity market performance impacts the liabilities side through the unit-linked technical provision. - Expense +5%: increase of the recurrent expenses for the company with 5% (reported here with market sensitivities while actually an underwriting risk).
+- At each reporting date, several sensitivities are calculated, based on approximative methods: - o Interest rates +100bps/-50bps: (risk-free) interest rates directly impact both the market value of assets (at least bonds) and the valuation of the technical provisions. - Bond spreads +100bps (specifically Belgian and Italian bonds): spreads directly impact the asset market values, yet only indirectly impact the liabilities side. - Equity -10%/+10%: while the company has very limited direct equity exposure, the equity market performance impacts the liabilities side through the unit-linked technical provision. - Expense +5%: increase of the recurrent expenses for the company with 5% (reported here with market sensitivities while actually an underwriting risk).